 Amazing Content Will Inspire Your Work With Native Children and Families

 NICWA’s Protecting Our Children Conference offers a robust and rigorous agenda throughout the three-day event.
 With several expert-led workshops and three general sessions featuring inspiring speakers ranging from high-ranking federal officials to youth who have experienced child-serving systems, our agenda is designed to give you practical, advanced, and culturally relevant information for you to take home to your community.

 Experience Informative Sessions from Leaders in the Field of Tribal Child Welfare

-Join your peers in choosing from workshops across four programmatic tracks:
+Join your peers in choosing from workshops across five programmatic tracks:

 Child Welfare, Foster Care, and Adoption Services.
 Spanning areas such as grant writing for child welfare programs, implementing differential response, identifying best practices in family team decision making, and cutting-edge research practices, this track includes the latest and most up-to-date information in child welfare.
 Explore topics including providing effective prevention services and planning for youth engagement while establishing transitional services.
 Workshops will support improvements in your child welfare, foster care, and adoption services as well as the skills of program staff and educators, which could impact your program, tribe, community, and school for generations to come.